mittelmark/DGTcl/lib/tdot/tdot.md

 __tdot header__ *args*

-> Adds code to teh beginning of the graph which should affect all nodes and edges created before and afterwards.
+> Adds code to the beginning of the graph which should affect all nodes and edges created before and afterwards.
 This is a workaround for changing global properties after the first initial nodes and edges were added to the graph code.